anharrington/handsonpython/rstP/io.rst

 Try the program.

-Keyword paramaters must be listed at the end of the parameter list.
+Keyword parameters must be listed at the end of the parameter list.
+They have the keyword name, followed by an equal sign, before the value being given.
+We will see another example shortly.

+It is a standard Python convention that when giving a keyword and value, the equal sign has *no* space on either side.
+(This is the only place you are not encouraged to set off an equal sign with spaces.)

 .. index::
    int; digit string